krupkaf/AI-Agents-exercise10/README.md

 The reward system is specifically designed to prevent the snake from getting stuck in safe positions and encourage active food exploration:

 **Positive Rewards:**
-- `+20.0` for eating food (doubled from original +10 to encourage active seeking)
+- Food consumption reward (encourages active seeking)
+- Distance-based guidance (Manhattan distance rewards for each step closer to food)

 **Minimal Exploration Penalty:**
-- `-0.001` per step (reduced from -0.01 to allow longer exploration without heavy penalty)
+- Small per-step penalty (allows longer exploration without heavy discouragement)

 **Anti-Stuck Penalties:**
-- `-1.0` for returning to any previously visited position
+- Revisit penalty for returning to previously visited positions
-- `-3.0` for oscillating between two positions (returning to position from 2 steps ago)
+- Heavy oscillation penalty for ping-pong behavior between positions

 **Game Over Penalty:**
-- `-10.0` for collision/death
+- Collision/death penalty

+**All reward values are defined in `src/environment/constants.py` for easy tuning.**

 This design eliminates the common problem where DQN agents learn to "ping-pong" between safe positions indefinitely, instead forcing them to actively explore and seek food.
+The distance-based guidance provides immediate feedback on movement direction, acting like a "hot/cold" game to lead the snake toward food.

 ## Results